 Personally, I love that "who".
 I live my life in a devotion to that which we were, and that which we actually are...
 The "who" we could be if we were truly in alignment with the dreams of our ancient ancestors.

 Today on this full moon in Taurus- my own moon, I bow to the deep truth of our enlightened ancestors - those old bright shining old wise ones who walked firmly on this earth they called home.
-Who knew they were enough, they belonged, and knew how to love and be loved.
+Who knew that they were enough, that they belonged, and who knew how to love and be loved.
 They were both the flowers & fruit, and the gardeners of the Real.
 A garden in which there was enough for all.
 May we remember them within us today with all the compassion for what we - especially as Black & Brown-bodied people - have endured through the last 500+ years.
 May we all get free.